johnnyhuman/milk/README.md

 gButtons is a lightweight but powerful CSS3 *framework* for creating good-looking buttons.
 It supports skins and plugins (o_0) which allows you to manage buttons design and behaviour easily.

 Originally it was a fork of Nicolas Gallagher's [CSS3 GitHub Buttons](https://github.com/necolas/css3-github-buttons).
-But the project structure was completely changed and the code was rewritten (still there is a bush of the code from original authors) and I decided to create a separate project.
+But the project structure was completely changed? the code was partially rewritten and I decided to create a separate project.
-See the evolution of the project in the "Acknowledgements" section.
+See the project evolution in the "Acknowledgements" section.

 ## Demo ##